anagarciabautista/DatosMasivos/Practices/Readme.md

  <H5 aling="center">

- 1.- importamos la libreria BAM!!!
+1.- we import the BAM library !!!

- 2.-Carga los datos de entrenamiento de la base de datos de prueba
+ 2.-Load the training data from the test database

- 3.- Establede el maximo de interaciones y establecemos una region de parametros de 0.1
+ 3.- Set the maximum number of interactions and establish a region of parameters of 0.1

- 4.- Ajusta el modelo  a los datos de entrenamiento
+ 4.- Fit the model to the training data

- 5.- Imprime los coeficientes e interceta los valores para Linear SVM, maximixa la distancia entre los valores.
+ 5.- Print the coefficients and intercept the values ​​for Linear SVM, maximizing the distance between the values.

- 6.-  Imprime un Super BAM!!!</H5>
+ 6.- Print a Super BAM !!!</H5>

      import org.apache.spark.ml.classification.LinearSVC